laurenwatson/laurenwatson.github.io/index.md

 ### Education

 2021 (Expected)
-:   **PhD Computer Science**: Laboratory for Foundations of Computer Science, University of Edinburgh
+:   **PhD Computer Science**: Laboratory for Foundations of Computer Science, School of Informatics, University of Edinburgh

 2018